 - The patient’s temperature will be up to 980 F within 1 hour.

 4. Planning – The nurse develops a plan of care that prescribes interventions to attain expected outcomes.
-Nursing interventions are considered activities that are planned and implemented to help patient achieve identified outcomes.
+Nursing interventions are considered activities that are planned and implemented to help patients achieve identified outcomes.
 Nursing interventions are often given nursing rationale to prove that those interventions are based on principles and knowledge integrated from nursing education and experience as well as from behavioral and physical sciences.

-Nursing interventions should be safe for the patient, must be congruent with other therapies, realistic, and it should consider meeting the lower level of survival needs before higher-level needs.
-It is very important too that nursing interventions meet the patient’s personal goals and values.
+Nursing interventions should be safe for the patient, be congruent with other therapies, realistic, and consider meeting the lower level of survival needs before higher-level needs.
+It is imperative too that nursing interventions meet the patient’s personal goals and values.

 Nursing diagnosis: Knowledge and skill deficit in taking newborn rectal temperature related to first-time parenting.